egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ### Infrastructure

 For this demonstration, we assume readers have at least two RKE2 clusters up and running.
-In our case, to create an RKE2 cluster on-prem we used the [Rancher2](https://registry.terraform.io/providers/rancher/rancher2/latest/docs) Terraform provider.
-The provider allows users to create different resources across different platforms alongside defining information for the RKE2 deployment like IP Address handling, and CNI (Container Network Interface) custom configuration.
+In our case, to create an RKE2 cluster on-prem, we used the [Rancher2](https://registry.terraform.io/providers/rancher/rancher2/latest/docs) Terraform provider.
+The provider allows users to create different resources across different platforms alongside defining information for the RKE2 deployment, such as IP address handling and CNI (Container Network Interface) custom configuration.

 ### Cilium Cluster Mesh

 - The **Cluster Name** and the **Cluster ID** must be unique.
-- The **Pods** and the **Services CIDR** ranges must be unique across all the Kubernetes Clusters.
+- The **Pods** and the **Services CIDR** ranges must be unique across all the Kubernetes clusters.
 The pods need to communicate over a unique IP address.
 See the IP address schema table above.
 - Node CIDRs must be unique.
 The Nodes to have IP connectivity.
 - The Cilium pods must connect to the `ClusterMesh API Server` service exposed on every Kubernetes cluster.